16 Life Skills Your Kids Will Need Before They Leave Home

 There’s a protocol for finding a job, and practicing all the steps it takes to land one is a valuable life skill for kids.

 Unfortunately, not as many teens are given the opportunity to work a part-time job.
-Priority is often given to after-school activities and summers filled with sports, classes and volunteer trips.
+Priority is often given to after-school activities and summers filled with sports, classes, and volunteer trips.

-But as a college admissions officers told Quartz – applicants who hold jobs over the summer are far more enticing than those who volunteer at an orphanage in India or interned on Wall Street.
+But as a college admissions officer told Quartz – applicants who hold jobs over the summer are far more enticing than those who volunteer at an orphanage in India or interned on Wall Street.

 Do Laundry

-To adults, the basic task of doing loads of laundry feels like second nature.
 After so many years of running the regular wash cycle and pressing high heat on the dryer, it’s difficult to conceive of a time when we didn’t know how to clean our dirty clothes.

 But doing one’s laundry actually takes a little guidance.
 And no parent wants their college freshman ridiculed for not knowing how to use a washing machine.

-Learn how to teach your kids how to do their laundry in nine simple steps: How to Teach Kids to do Their Laundry Independently.
+Learn how to teach your kids how to do their laundry in nine simple steps: How to Teach Kids to Do Their Laundry Independently.

 Understand and Practice Personal Hygiene

 Personal hygiene is something parents model for their kids when they’re babies.
-Daily baths, teeth brushing, hair brushing and the clipping of finger nails are all examples of hygiene habits that are established from birth.
+Daily baths, teeth brushing, hair brushing and the clipping of fingernails are all examples of hygiene habits that are established from birth.

 As kids get older, and especially when they go through puberty, kids need to know how to shower independently, how to use deodorant, how to manage facial hair, and girls need to know how to manage their menstrual cycle.